jupyter/notebook/docs/source/extending.rst

 ======================

 Certain subsystems of the notebook server are designed to be extended or overridden by users.
-This document explains the abstractions presented by these systems and shows how to override the notebook's defaults with your own custom behavior.
+This document explains these systems and shows how to override the notebook's defaults with your own custom behavior.

 Contents API
 ------------

 .. currentmodule:: notebook.services.contents

-The Jupyter Notebook web application provides a graphical user interface for creating, opening, renaming, and deleting files in a virtual filesystem.
+The Jupyter Notebook web application provides a graphical interface for creating, opening, renaming, and deleting files in a virtual filesystem.

 The :class:`ContentsManager<manager.ContentsManager>` class defines an abstract API for translating these interactions into operations on a particular storage medium.
-The default implementation, :class:`FileContentsManager<filemanager.FileContentsManager>`, uses the local filesystem of the server for storage: creating a notebook in the browser creates a file on disk, deleting a notebook in the browser deletes a file on disk, and renaming a file in the browser moves a file on disk.
+The default implementation, :class:`FileContentsManager<filemanager.FileContentsManager>`, uses the local filesystem of the server for storage and straightforwardly serializes notebooks into JSON.
+Users can override these behaviors by supplying custom subclasses of `ContentsManager`

+This section describes the **Contents API**,

 Data Model
 ^^^^^^^^^^